jeff4/bionotes.github.io/page-holmes-1998.md

 	* **Internal nodes** represent hypothetical ancestors; the ancestor of all sequences that comprise the tree is called the **root** of the tree.
 * A **weighted tree** is a tree whose branches are drawn such that branch length (aka edge length) imply the amount of time that has passed.
 * The number of branches connected to a node indicate the **degree of the node**.
 For the most part, this book seems to use tree (mostly) in the computer science sense of a [rooted directional tree data structure](https://en.wikipedia.org/wiki/Tree_(data_structure)).
+* Polytomies
 	* If a node has a degree greater than three (i.e., the node is connected to one ancestor node and more than 2 immediate descendant nodes), then this node is referred to as a [**polytomy**](https://en.wikipedia.org/wiki/Polytomy).
 	* If a tree has no polytomies, it is referred to as **fully resolved**.
+	* Polytomies can represent two rather different situations: (1) First they may represent simlutaneous divergence–all the descendants evolved at the same time, aka a *hard polytomy*.
+(2) Secondly, they may represent uncertainty about phylogenetic relationships; the lineages did not necessarily all diverge at once, but we are unsure as to the actual order of divergence; this is called a *soft polytomy*.
+	* Typically, polytomies are treated as soft.

 ## Chapter 3: Genes: Organization, Functions, and Evolution p.
 37
 ## Chapter 4: Genes in Populations p.
 89